-The Proposed Action includes management actions such as implementing protective buffers along Dobson Pond, Pasture Canyon Reservoir, lakes, streams, wetlands, and riparian zones to enhance and preserve water quality; limiting access to riparian areas for grazing; installing and maintaining structural BMPs during surface disturbance; and water quality monitoring.
-Implementing these management actions would have long-term beneficial effects on water quality.
+The Proposed Action includes management actions such as implementing protective buffers along Dobson Pond, Pasture Canyon Reservoir, lakes, streams, wetlands, and riparian zones to enhance and preserve water quality; limiting access to riparian areas for grazing; installing and maintaining structural BMPs during surface disturbance, and water quality monitoring.
+Implementing these management actions would have long-term beneficial effects on water quality; however, these effects are not likely to be significant.

 Under the Proposed Action, reaches along streams, rivers, and washes that need bank stabilization and other erosion mitigation would be identified.
 Wetlands, riparian areas, and natural springs would be inventoried, restored if needed, and conserved.
 There would be short-term effects on water quality during stabilization and restoration efforts, mainly due to increased turbidity from sediment transfer.
-Effects on water quality from restoration and stabilization projects are not expected to result in exceedances of NNEPA or USEPA Water Quality Standards as BMPs would be implemented to avoid adverse effects.
-Long-term beneficial impacts on water quality would result from stabilized soils and enhanced riparian habitats.
+Effects on water quality from restoration and stabilization projects are not expected to result in exceedances of

+NNEPA or USEPA Water Quality Standards as BMPs would be implemented to avoid adverse effects.
+Long-term insignificant beneficial impacts on water quality would result from stabilized soils and enhanced riparian habitats.

 Restoration activities at springs or other groundwater sources could have short-term adverse effects on water quality but long-term beneficial effects on groundwater quality and availability.
 Ongoing efforts to monitor and ensure long-term stability of AUMs would continue and are not expected to affect groundwater quality.
 Illegal dumping would be expected to decrease by developing landfills and providing more solid waste transfer stations where residents can dispose of solid waste appropriately.
 Installing wastewater systems in communities or clustered developments would have beneficial long-term effects on groundwater quality.
+While the Proposed Action may result in beneficial effects, they are not likely to be significant.
 No significant adverse effects on water quality are expected from implementing the Proposed Action.